yikhuen/adpo/README.md

 Results for each phase (training stats, evaluation metrics) are stored in `research/results/<phase>/`.

 - The `--oracle-beta` flag lets you inject the “best” fixed β identified in Phase 1 (or a dataset-specific value) so the Phase 2 oracle baseline trains with that exact setting and logs under a beta-specific subfolder.
+- Phase 2 evaluation now runs at the end of the command and pushes win rates, judge agreement, response-length sanity checks, and model stats directly to W&B (artifacts + panels).
+Local files remain as cache only.

 ## 9) Save and copy results off the pod
 ```bash